-AUDIT PRELIMINARY AUDIT OBJECTIVES Hours High-Priority Audits OCWR - Waste Management Contract Compliance Review Board Request To validate that service rates charged were in conformance with the franchise agreements (contracts) between OCWR and waste haulers.
-400 21.
-OCWR Credit Card Processing Department Request To assess internal controls over credit card processing.
-420 22.
-T-TC Tax Redemption Officer Mandate To evaluate the reliability/integrity of tax redemption records and compliance with laws/regulations as required by the Revenue and Taxation Code.
-480 23.
-CEO - County Ethics Program Mandate To evaluate the design, implementation, and effectiveness of the organization's ethics-related objectives, programs, and activities.
-400 Total High-Priority Audits 1,700
+AUDIT PRELIMINARY AUDIT OBJECTIVES Hours High-Priority Audits 20.
+OCWR - Waste Management Contract Compliance ReviewBoard RequestCarryover from FY 2023-24 To validate that service rates charged were in conformance with the franchise agreements (contracts) between OCWR and waste haulers (to be performed by contracted auditors).
+0 21.
+T-TC Tax Redemption Officer Mandate Carryover from FY 2023-24 To evaluate the reliability/integrity of tax redemption records and compliance with laws/regulations as required by the Revenue and Taxation Code (to be performed by contracted auditors).
+0 22.
+CEO - County Ethics Program Mandate Carryover from FY 2023-24 To evaluate the design, implementation, and effectiveness of the organization's ethics-related objectives, programs, and activities (to be performed by contracted auditors).
+0 Total High-Priority Audits 0